jh2633/CV/readme.md

 I am highly experienced in identifying business and systems issues, then working with users and developers to build solutions to these problems.

 As a developer this skill enables me to spot and resolve issues before they impact the user experience.
-For example during the development of the multiplayer game Quizzbuzz at Makers Academy, I identified that if a user left a game any remaining players would be stuck on the current question.
+For example during the development of the iPhone app Turfy at Makers Academy, I identified that if a user left a game any remaining players would be stuck on the current question.
 To resolve this I suggested a solution which notified the remaining players that the game had ended, and gave them the option to start a new game.

-#### Analysis
+#### Agile

-My years as a Business Analyst have proved brilliant preparation for life as a developer.
-I am able to turn vague ideas into actionable user stories, and enjoy using these to guide my development process.

-I pick up new concepts with ease, and focus on asking the right questions to further my understanding of new ideas.
-These skills served me well when I worked in three different sectors within 18 months (Banking, Charity and NHS), and I was able to understand the specific business problems and requirements of each organisation to quickly gain the trust of project stakeholders.
+While the term Agile was a new addition to my vocabulary, I am not unfamiliar with the concept in terms of

 #### Additional Skills